 It pays to compare your cruise line shore excursions here.

 A good spot to move on to from Vancouver is British Columbia's capital Victoria, on Vancouver Island.
-Vancouver is also quite close to Seattle and a bit further off are the excellent destinations of Jasper and Banff in the famed Jasper National Park and Banff National Park on the BC-Alberta border.
+Vancouver is also quite close to Seattle and a bit further off is the beautiful resort town of Whistler.

 Robson Street in the City center is home to many high-end and touristy shops.

 Pacific center has more than 150 shops, restaurants and services if you want to walk in an underground shopping center.
 The shopping center begins at Sears on the north end at Robson Street, and stretches all the way to Pender Street.
 There are many floors in the mall depending on where you are, and notable merchants include Holt Renfrew, Harry Rosen, Sport Chek, Gap, and coming soon H&M and Apple Store; the mall is connected to the Bay (at Georgia and Granville streets), and Vancouver center (a small mall mainly consisting of a lotto center, London Drugs, and a food court underneath Scotiabank).

 Vancouver is also famous for its dim sum restaurants.
 Because of the big Chinese population, the price and quality of dim sum here is among the best in the world.

 It's considered normal to tip 10-15% of a restaurant bill.
 Tips are also usually given to bell hops, concierges, room cleaners, cab drivers, hairdressers, hotel attendants and, by savvy drinkers, bar staff.

 You will find ATMs in many grocery stores, malls, airports and so on, and most are linked to the international networks, the most common being Cirrus, Plus, Star and Maestro.
 You can also grab cash from an ATM if you use a major credit card although this method tends to be more expensive because, in addition to a service fee, you'll be charged interest immediately.